padrino/padrino-docs/guides/01_introduction/02_why-learn-padrino.html.md

 A detailed overview of Ruby is beyond the scope of our documentation, but this guide is intended to point you in the right direction and get you familiarized with the important terms.
-The Padrino web framework is built in the [Ruby programming language](http://www.ruby-lang.org/en/ "Ruby programming language").
+The Padrino web framework is written in the [Ruby programming language](http://www.ruby-lang.org/en/ "Ruby programming language").
 The Padrino codebase is a set of modular libraries for Ruby which are packaged using [RubyGems](https://rubygems.org/ "RubyGems").